Alireza29675/tooti/readme.md

 ### User Interface

-- [ ] Create a command-line interface
+- [x] Create a user interface ✔️
-  - So user can create new sessions
+  - User can create new sessions ✔️
-  - Can see a list of recorded sessions
+  - Can see a list of recorded sessions ✔️
-  - Reply recorded sessions
+  - Reply recorded sessions ✔️

 ## Author